 - Potential permissions issues (e.g., if you have used lyrics, poems, or other content that might require permission to reprint)

 - Grammar, spelling, punctuation, usage, syntax, and verb tense

 - General writing errors and things that should be avoided (e.g., head hopping, info dumping, dangling modifiers)

 I always keep a detailed style sheet, which is a separate document that lists specific style decisions, character and place names and descriptions, spellings, and other conventions used throughout the manuscript to ensure consistency.
-My style sheet always includes a brief summary of the events in each chapter so that I can track the storyline and plot.
-All of my edits are made using Microsoft Word’s track changes feature so that you can see what I have changed, and in-line comments are made using Word’s comment feature.
+My style sheet also includes a brief summary of the events in each chapter so that I can track the story line.
+All of my edits are made using Microsoft Word’s Track Changes so that you can see what I have changed, and in-line comments are made using Word’s Comments feature.

-I also have experience editing nonfiction works that contain in-text citations, bibliographies or references, endnotes, and footnotes.
+Note: I have experience editing nonfiction manuscripts that contain in-text citations, bibliographies or reference lists, endnotes, and footnotes.
 I have edited many multi-author volumes and can edit for consistency throughout the entire volume or per chapter.

 When proofreading an e-book, I will ensure all content is present, verify internal links, and check for formatting problems that are common as a result of file conversion.

 Cypress Editing offers e-book formatting services for fiction and some nonfiction books such as memoirs.
 Each e-book will contain a hyperlinked table of contents, the book’s cover image, consistent formatting, and active hyperlinks.
 The e-book will be validated and checked in preview readers to ensure the content displays properly.
 Files formatted by Cypress Editing are guaranteed to be accepted by the following e-book distributors: Amazon KDP (Kindle), Smashwords, Kobo, Apple iBooks, Lulu, and Barnes & Noble (Nook).